 (Nov.
 25) Not Much happened this week due to the Thanksgiving Holiday.
 The Week in Review looked at the Existing Home Data, the Weekly Unemployment Claims data, and the Federal Debt.

 (Nov.
-27) The first piece of good news this week was the October New Home Sales data.
+27) The first piece of good news this week was the October New Home Sales Data Surge Higher.
 Units Soared. the Average Sales Price Roared

 (Nov.
 29) The second piece of good news this week were strong revisions to the advance Third Quarter GDP data.

 (Nov.
 29) We received state and local data on employment and unemployment, including the states of Florida and Texas.
 The impacts of Hurricanes on their economies were seriously low unemployment rates and record or near record levels of employment in numerous sectors.

 (Nov.
 30) The third piece of good economic news was ignored "everywhere else."
 The weekly unemployment claims data was released to zero fanfare.
 The headline Seasonally Adjusted First time Claims number could have been reported at 190,000 claims if they used the seasonal factors for the same week of November that were used during 2013 and 2014.
 The authors of the report are comparing "Apples and Pomegranates."